-The complete guide to Hokkaido this May vol. 1
+Complete Guide to Hokkaido This May vol. 1

-Registered as the only UNESCO’s Natural World Heritage in Hokkaido, Shiretoko Peninsula is a landscape where you can go on adventurous wildlife tours.
-In Rausu Town located in the Southeast, Shiretoko Nature Cruise is where you can go on drift-ice cruising tours in wintermonths (Jan ~ Mar) and whale/dolphin/bird-watching programmes during summertime (May ~ Oct).
+Shiretoko Peninsula is the only UNESCO’s Natural World Heritage in Hokkaido and offers a landscape where you can go on adventurous wildlife tours.
+In the town of Rausu, located in the Southeast, Shiretoko Nature Cruise is where you can go on drift-ice cruising tours in winter months (Jan ~ Mar) and whale/dolphin/bird-watching programs during summertime (May ~ Oct).

-“We have the best whale-watching experience here in Rausu!.”
-Just as the captain raves about his whale-watching cruising tours, tourists are very likely to catch sightings of sperm whales between August and September, or spot Dall’s porpoises in their natural habitat from June to October or get in touch with flocks of Natural Monuments, think white-tailed eagles and Steller’s sea eagles at a very close range.
-Animals are there all year round, still it’s recommended to check out the “Animal Encounter Rate Calendar” via the official website before reserving a seat – if you are a fan of any of the above species.
+“We have the best whale-watching experience here in Rausu!” a captain raves about his whale-watching cruising tour.
+Tourists are very likely* to catch sightings of sperm whales between August and September, or spot Dall’s porpoises in their natural habitat from June to October, as well as white-tailed eagles and Steller’s sea eagles at a very close range.
+Interesting wildlife is there all year round.
+Still, it’s recommended to check out the “Animal Encounter Rate Calendar” via the official website before reserving a seat – if you are a fan of any of the above species.

-*We do not guarantee 100% sighting on whales, dolphins and other wildlife animals of our cruises.
+*We cannot guarantee 100% sighting on whales, dolphins and any other wildlife on the cruises.

 Shiretoko Nature Cruise

-Kitaichi Glass No.3 Building, designated as a “Historical Building” by Otaru City, boasts a long history since early Shora Era.
+Kitaichi Glass No.3 Building, designated as a “Historical Building” by Otaru City, boasts a long history, one that began in the early Showa Era.

-The building which was preowned by the glass tycoon Kitaichi Glass in Meiji Era, is now house to an otherworld ornamented with orange romance.
-Instead of electricity, many travellers will find it surprising that this retro cafe is lit up by 167 petroleum lamps.
-It would be more than enjoyable to have a charming coffee break here, yet the store shows its most spectacular side at 8:45 a.m sharp every day, right after it opens.
+The building, which was previously owned by the glass tycoon Kitaichi Glass during the Meiji Era, now houses an otherworldly space ornamented with a romantic orange glow.
+Instead of electric bulbs, many travellers might be startled to find this café lit by 167 oil lamps.
+You might be tempted to visit the profound atmosphere of this café for a coffe break, but the real draw happens at 8:45 a.m sharp every day, right after opening.

-Grab a seat to witness the daily “lighting ceremony” routine, at which staff lights up the lamps on the tables and along the walls one by one.
+If you’re lucky enough to get here early, grab a seat to witness the daily lighting ceremony in which the staff light up the lamps on the tables and along the walls one by one.
 Also be sure to keep your eyes peeled when the chandelier is raised up to the ceiling.
-With all the magical interior surrounding, doesn’t a cup of milk tea or a soft-served made of Hokkaido-sourced milk taste a lot better than usual?
+Nothing makes this dreamy place more magical than sipping on some delicate milk tea and eating some Hokkaido soft-serve.

 Kitaichi Glass No.3 Building Kitaichi Hall

 Considered by the locals as one of the “Top 3 Sunsets in the World” alongside other famous worldwide spots like Bali and Manila, Kushiro in East Hokkaido is a reputed sunset-viewing location.
-Walk along the Kita-Odori Street from JR Kushiro Station for about 15 minutes, there you’ll come across the 124-meter-long Nusamai-bashi Bridge, which is also known as one of the three most famous bridges of Hokkaido.
+Walk along the Kita-Odori Street from JR Kushiro Station for about 15 minutes and you’ll come across the 124-meter-long Nusamai-bashi Bridge, one of the three most famous bridges in Hokkaido.

-Most first-time visitors will be in awe of the beauty of four statues of women “Shiki no Zo” on the guardrails with the setting sun as a canvas, whereas the after-dark hours are no less magical than the sunset times.
-Finish off your Kushiro night by admiring the light-up event which starts 30 minutes after sunset, sampling the sunset-themed local cocktail “Kushiro Sunset High Ball”, or joining the SEA CRANE cruising tour.
-Either way, these features give you reasons to stay out past sunset.
+Most visitors will be in awe of the beauty of four female statues, the “Shiki no Zo” on the guardrails with the setting sun painting the background a calm vermillion hue.
+And the backdrop after dark is no less magical.
+Finish off your Kushiro night by admiring the light-up event starting 30 minutes after sunset, sampling the sunset-themed local cocktail “Kushiro Sunset High Ball”, or joining the SEA CRANE cruising tour.
+No matter what you get up to, these features will give you plenty of reasons to stay out past sunset.

-To catch foliage in spring, drive all the way up to Akabane Seidai Dam.
-There you can enjoy the best view by a mere 10-minute journey from JR Furano Line Biei Station.
+To catch this incredible spring sight, drive up to Akabane Seidai Dam.
+There you can enjoy the best view, merely a 10 minute journey from JR Furano Line Biei Station.

 The golden collaboration of a furniture showroom and a cafe space

-Higashikawa-cho, a little town in northern Hokkaido, has a knack for woodworking industry.
-Kita no Sumai Sekkeisha, is a furniture store-manufacturer-hybrid which is renovated from an elementary school could probably add a few smart ideas to your daily life.
+Higashikawa-cho is a little town in northern Hokkaido that has a knack for woodworking.
+Kita no Sumai Sekkeisha is a hybrid furniture store/manufacturer which was renovated from an elementary school.

-the former academic dormitory is used as an office.
-While browsing through the adjacent showroom, you’ll come across furniture and living ware which are all made from 100% preservative-/insecticide-free Hokkaido-sourced natural wood.
-The site also deals in everything from kitchen goods to interior accessories, so it’s not surprising to see that the store is always crowded with fans from all over the country!
+The former classroom has been re-purposed into a workplace for craftsmen and the former academic dormitory is used as an office.
+While browsing through the adjacent showroom, you’ll come across furniture and lifeware which are all made from 100% preservative-/insecticide-free Hokkaido-sourced natural wood.
+The shop also sells everything from kitchen goods to interior accessories, so it’s not surprising to see that the store is always crowded with customers that come from all over the country!

-Keep an eye out for the bakery & cafe, which is filled with aroma of pizzas, pasta and bread made of natural yeasts.
-Are you in search of novelty yet sustainable products?
-You won’t go wrong with our choice.
+Keep an eye out for the bakery & cafe, which is filled with the aroma of pizza, pasta and bread made from natural yeasts.
+Are you searching for novel and sustainable products?

 Kita no Sumai Sekkeisha